ShawnSagiv/Motion-Informatic-Backend-Challenge/README.md

                         "movement_z": 30.1
                         } # Replace with the actual movement data

-2. /get_sessions: Get all sessions for specific patient
+2. /get_sessions: Get all sessions for a specific patient
 3. /average_session_duration: Get average session duration
 4. /session_summary: Generate a summary report for a given patient

-NOTE!: in all the other 4 request need to add 'patient_id'.
+NOTE!: in all the other 3 request need to add 'patient_id'.

 # validation rules
 1. "patient_id" is uniqe to each patient - can't be 2 patient with the same "patient_id".